rares-8/Virtual-Memory-Allocator/README.md

     - print data about all blocks and miniblocks

 * MPROTECT
-    - set permissions on the miniblocks rw buffers
+    - set permissions on the miniblocks buffers